Tom Enders

 Thomas Enders (born December 21, 1958) is a German business executive who served as the chief executive of Airbus (formerly EADS, Airbus Group) from 2012 until 2019.
-Since 2019, he has been the president of the German Council on Foreign Relations (DGAP).
+Since 2019, Thomas has been the president of the German Council on Foreign Relations (DGAP).

 Early life and education

+Enders was born on December 21, 1958, in Neuschlade, Germany.
 The son of a shepherd, Enders studied economics, politics, and history at the University of Bonn and the University of California, Los Angeles.
 He completed his doctorate in political science at the age of 28 on a scholarship of Konrad Adenauer Foundation.